Reference Design

 How does nanoSoC extend the base Arm IP

-nanoSoC provides this reusable, deployable, verifiable, base reference design.
-It extends the base arm Cortex-M0 based microcontroller with pad-ring support ready for silicon implementation.
+In the design flow to select ip for nanoSoC the cost both in fabrication and in human time and effort to design a SoC are important requirements. nanoSoC extends the Arm Cortex-M System Design Kit, CMSDK, which provides pre-verified IP blocks, associated software, verification assets and documentation.
+One modification is the addition to the arm Cortex-M0 microcontroller system of pad-ring support ready for silicon implementation.
 This supports ASIC evaluation and debug from early stages of the design process.
-The address map and bus matrix support expansion memory regions for experimental sub-systems.
-It provides and FT1248 interface for off chip communication to an external test bench supporting both FPGA and final ASIC hardware verification using common assets.
+The nanoSoC defines address map and bus matrix support expansion memory regions for experimental sub-systems.
+It also provides an FT1248 interface for off chip communication for external test bench supporting both FPGA and final ASIC hardware verification using common assets.
 A modified boot monitor and run-time software load process as well as "Tarmac" support for both RTL and gate-level tracing and external debug control allow verification throughout the design process.

 By adopting the nanoSoC reference design an academic project can progress easily through the design process in an agile manner knowing that, if at a later stage a redesign of some aspect is necessary, the re-verification of the design is easily actioned.
 Throughout the design process, block-level designs and verification works in parallel with system and chip-level design and verification.